AravJain007/Scalable-Chatbot/README.md

 **Key Architectural Decisions**:

-- **Service Isolation**: Each component runs in its own container with defined resource limits, preventing cascading failures
+- **Service Isolation**: Each component runs in its own container with defined resource limits, preventing cascading failures.
-- **Internal Network**: Services communicate over a private Docker network, with only NGINX exposed to the outside world
+- **Internal Network**: Services communicate over a private Docker network, with only NGINX exposed to the outside world.
-- **Health Checks**: Integrated health monitoring for all critical services
+- **Health Checks**: Integrated health monitoring for all critical services.
-- **Resource Management**: Container-level CPU and memory limits prevent resource contention
+- **Resource Management**: Container-level CPU and memory limits prevent resource contention.

 **Component Interactions**:

-- The Streamlit app serves as the central orchestrator, connecting user interfaces with backend services
+- The Streamlit app serves as the central orchestrator, connecting user interfaces with backend services.
-- PostgreSQL maintains persistent chat history and user session data
+- PostgreSQL maintains persistent chat history and user session data.
 - Redis provides high-speed caching for recent conversation context and response caching
-- Ollama hosts multiple language models accessed via API calls
+- Ollama hosts multiple language models accessed via API calls.
+This can be replaced by vLLM but it does not permit multiple model hosting on a single GPU whereas Ollama does.
-- Specialized microservices handle web search and calculation tasks
+- Specialized microservices handle web search and calculation tasks.
-- Custom evaluation logic assesses factual accuracy by validating generated content against web search results
+- Custom evaluation logic assesses factual accuracy by validating generated content against web search results.

 ### 2. Scalability